 I don’t want to trivialize the benefit of tax-free withdrawals, though.
 If you are a fatFIRE type and anticipate a big retirement budget, or you do not have much saved outside of tax-deferred retirement accounts and expect most of your retirement spending money to be taxed upon withdrawal, your taxable income may be too high to avoid paying capital gains taxes if you’ll also be selling funds in a taxable account to support a six-figure spend.

 Obviously, this particular benefit of Roth dollars will vary from non-existent to substantial, depending on your individual circumstances, drawdown strategy, and portfolio construction.

 In a number of ways, the benefit you see from taking advantage of the Backdoor Roth option is akin to the benefit of saving health care receipts and leaving money invested in an HSA.

 Rather than spending from an HSA, some people will save receipts perpetually and leave the money in the HSA to grow for years tax-free until some much-later date at which they plan to cash out the sum of the receipts over the years.

 If you pull money from the HSA to cover costs as you go (and you have a taxable account), you’re essentially shifting money from a tax-free HSA account to a taxable investment account.
 The shifted money will suffer from a bit of tax drag.

 What do I do?
 I spend as I go.
-I don’t pay hospital or clinic bills directly from the HSA — I pay with a rewards credit card and reimburse myself — but I do deplete my HSA one expense at a time.
-The benefit from the points alone is greater than the detriment of the tax drag by withdrawing funds from the HSA.
+I don’t pay hospital or clinic bills directly from the HSA — I pay with solid rewards credit card and reimburse myself — but I do deplete my HSA one expense at a time.
+The benefit from the points alone is far greater than the detriment of the tax drag resulting from withdrawing funds from the HSA.